 Financial Probe Is Far Broader Than Trump Thinks, Prosecutor Vance Hints

-MANHATTAN (CN) — With few known details about the grand jury investigation in New York, of President Donald Trump’s legal team has tried to brand it as reheated leftovers from the prosecution of his former fixer Michael Cohen.
+MANHATTAN (CN) — With few known details about the grand jury investigation in New York, President Donald Trump’s legal team has tried to brand it as reheated leftovers from the prosecution of his former fixer Michael Cohen.

 Manhattan District Attorney Cyrus Vance splashed cold water on that theory in a new legal brief to a federal judge on Friday.